 - Clearing/ Sequence – Clear the energy of the areas by tapping a sequence of points whilst mentally focusing on the chosen problem and repeating your chosen affirmation.

 The Chosen affirmation is vital to this process, as this is the core neurological aspect of EFT, which works towards psychological reversal.
 One cycle may only take a minute or two, but it can be repeated as many times as needed to achieve the desired level of relief.
 Persistence and focus are important, which is why it is often recommended to be guided on this journey – especially at the start!

 Potential Benefits of EFT for Addiction Recovery

 EFT is thought to help reduce the psychological symptoms of addiction and may even be viewed as a type of relapse prevention tool during addiction recovery.
 EFT is especially helpful as it can be done anywhere and may act as a self-help tool once the technique has been experienced and learned through treatment – making it both an accessible and effective form of therapeutic intervention over a long period of time.

 - Helping withdrawal symptoms.

 - Day-to-day emotional management including stress, anger, and anxiety.

 - Altering unhelpful thoughts or beliefs.

 Along the pathway of recovery, new techniques may be more beneficial in comparison to tried and tested methods.
 Every method of treatment has its own level of effectiveness and results so why not see if EFT is something that can help you or your loved one?

-It is a simple tool yet often has powerful results for patients in many forms of recovery.
-As a long-lasting and profound method of treatment, EFT can often provide results immediately with changes in the patient being seen from day one.
+It is a simple tool yet often has powerful results for clients in many forms of recovery.
+As a long-lasting and profound method of treatment, EFT can often provide results immediately with changes in the client being seen from day one.